 Annie of the Epicure Annie Instagram account has been an active member of the Whole30 community since 2015.
-In fact, her before-and-after photo was featured during Melissa’s Dr. Oz appearance!
+In fact, her before-and-after photo was featured during one of Melissa’s last television appearances!
 After experiencing significant weight loss, Annie bravely worked on developing a mindful, gracious approach toward eating.
 This mentality, plus her commitment to the healthy habits that she learned through her Whole30 experience, is the foundation of her food freedom.

 In Annie’s Own Words